There are 8 Companies in Nigeria

 Nigeria’s ICT sector was worth an estimated $5.48 billion in 2017, constituting 31.7% growth from 2016.
 The telecommunications segment makes up the vast majority of this at around $3.2 billion.
 Other important contributors are broadcasting, data center services, cloud, IT, and BPO.

-Discover Top IT Companies in Nigeria specialized in Application Testing including quality assurance, reporting, performance testing and more.
+Discover Top IT Companies in Nigeria specialized in Application Management & Support including a wide range of services for maintaining, improving and running custom applications.

 Featured Companies in Nigeria

-This month, the following Application Testing companies managed to provide an outstanding service and support.
+This month, the following Application Management & Support companies managed to provide an outstanding service and support.
 It's worth taking a look.

 Ceped is a global web design and digital marketing agency.
 Ceped WebIT is a reliable Digital Company and the IT brand of CEPED NIGERIA located in Nige...